revolunet/sublimetext-markdown-preview/tests/test.md

 __^^*insert italic bold*^^__  *^^__insert italic bold 2__^^*

 # Progress
 Progress bars are block elements and it is recommened to put a newline before and after.
-But they will be recognized inline like in a table, but they will be on their own line.
+But they will be recognized inline, but they will be on their own line.

 Normally you would just globally set your additional classes: `progressbar(addclasses=candystripe-animate)`, but here we want to test the inline class adding and inline control of level classes.